spryker/spryker-docs/docs/scos/dev/troubleshooting/troubleshooting-spryker-in-vagrant-issues/other-spryker-in-vagrant-issues/untrusted-host-error.md

 ## Description

-When browsing your project after installation, you get the error like this one:
+When browsing your project after installation, you get an error like this one:

 ![Untrusted host error](https://spryker.s3.eu-central-1.amazonaws.com/docs/scos/dev/troubleshooting/troubleshooting-spryker-in-vagrant-issues/other-spryker-in-vagrant-issues/untrusted-host-error.png)